 Federal Pell Grant: Pell Grants are federal grants that do not have to be repaid.
-Eligibility is determined from the Estimated Family Contribution (EFC), a calculation determined on the information submitted on your 2013-14 FAFSA.
-For the 2013-2014 academic year, the maximum Pell Grant is \$5,645 based on full-time enrollment for the school year (Fall 2013 and Spring 2014).
+Eligibility is determined from the Estimated Family Contribution (EFC), a calculation determined from the information submitted on your 2015-16 FAFSA.
+For the 2015-16 academic year, the maximum Pell Grant is \$5,775 based on full-time enrollment for the school year (Fall 2015 and Spring 2016).
 Pell Grant awards are adjusted if you enroll in fewer than 12 units per semester.

-For the 2013-14 academic year, the enrollment status for each semester (including summer) is:
+The enrollment status for each semester (including summer) is: